dml-cth/deep-machine-learning/instructions/04_keep_git_repo_in_sync.md

 All `git` commands assume that you have navigated to somewhere inside the repository (that is, the *deep-machine-learning* directory).

 ## Determining the state of your local git repository
-If you are using Mac / Linux, and are not very familiar with git but still care about version control, Sourcetree is recommended as a graphical interface to git. https://www.sourcetreeapp.com/
+If you are using Mac / Windows, and are not very familiar with git but still care about version control, Sourcetree is recommended as a graphical interface to git. https://www.sourcetreeapp.com/

 ### Knowing whether you need to sync